NTTLimitedRD/CaaSDeploy/README.md

   * **bundleFile**: A .zip file containing scripts and related files that should be uploaded to the server post-deployment
   * **onDeploy**: The command line to execute on the VM post deployment.

+**orchestration** defines an orchestration process that will be executed after the infrastructure is deployed.
+The JSON elmement must contain a **provider** attribute that specifies the .NET type name of the orchestration provider.
+All other properties and nested objects will vary depending on the provider implementation.

-JSON properties within the **resourceDefinition** may use the following macros to retrieve values from parameters or from the output after creating another resource:
+JSON properties within the template may use the following macros to retrieve values from parameters or from the output after creating another resource:

 * **$parameters['*paramName*']**: Retrieves the value of the specfied parameter
-* **$resources['*resourceId*']._propertyPath_**: Retrieves the value of the requested property for a previously created resource.
+* **$resources['*resourceId*']._propertyPath_**: Retrieves the value of the requested property for a previously created resource (including those defined in **existingResources**).
 The properties can be several levels deep, e.g. "$resources['MyVM'].networkInfo.primaryNic.privateIpv4"

 ## Sample Template
 This template deploys a new Network Domain with a VNET, a Public IP Block and a Server.
 It also creates a NAT rule mapping the